 When it comes down to the data center facility, having a reliable design is critical.
 Look into colocation providers with multiple facilities to ensure redundancy.
 For example, if one facility experienced an outage, they would failover to their other facilities to ensure 100 percent uptime for their customers.

 For organizations considering colocation services, reliability and protection can be primary benefits.
-For small and mid-sized IT professionals, opting for colocation can reduce significant time and costs needed to protect corporate data.
+For small and mid-sized IT professionals, opting for colocation can reduce a significant amount of time and costs needed to protect corporate data.
 For larger enterprise-level organizations, colocation can be seen as a way to ensure uptime and is a way to future-proof the business for ongoing, unpredictable growth.

 Common Sources of Reliability Failure